-Advance arrangements must be made with the school in order for students to receive credit for non-MGA classes (correspondence, online courses, summer school work, etc...).
-Students are not permitted to take non-MGA classes for a course which is offered for the Standard Diploma at MGA.
+Advanced arrangements must be made with the school in order for students to receive credit for non-MGA classes (correspondence, online courses, summer school work, etc...).
+Students are not permitted to take non-MGA classes for a course which is offered and required for the Standard Diploma at MGA.
 Exceptions include:

-- A student who has failed a class at MGA may be allowed to retake a comparable non-MGA class. - Non-MGA classes may be approved if there is a conflict for graduation or a special educational need has been identified.
-Transferred credit will be honored only for classes taken from an accredited institution. - Students wishing to take an advanced course off-campus or online (AP course or other similar advanced course that MGA does not offer), may submit, prior to the start of a school year, a detailed request/plan that includes the course to be taken, accreditation information about the institution providing the course work, details on the course content, and provision for legal transfer of credit from that institution to MGA.
+- A student who has failed a class at MGA may be allowed to retake a comparable non-MGA class.
+(All efforts will be made to allow a student to recover these credits in a student's schedule at MGA.) - Non-MGA classes may be approved if there is a conflict for graduation or a special educational need has been identified.
+Transferred credit will be honored only for classes taken from an accredited institution. - Students wishing to take an advanced course off-campus or online (AP course or other similar advanced course that MGA does not offer), may submit, prior to the start of the course, a detailed request/plan that includes the course to be taken, accreditation information about the institution providing the course work, details on the course content, and provision for legal transfer of credit from that institution to MGA.